Second Semester 2018-19

 Luther students, even though from diverse social and cultural backgrounds, have the opportunity to be part of tightly woven community of students, parents, alumni, teachers and staff.
 Typically 12% of the school’s student body originates from outside of Canada.

-Spaces are limited and students should apply as soon as possible for the second semester.
+Spaces are limited and students should apply using the online application process as soon as possible for the second semester.
 If no space is available at the time of application, accepted students will be waitlisted.

 Luther College's Role in the Admissions Process